CongducPham/LowCostLoRaGw/Arduino/README.md

 **Small form factor**

 - Arduino Pro Mini (8MHz/3.3V version is better for power consumption), Arduino Nano (ATmega328 16MHz/5V but 3.3v pin), Arduino Micro (ATmega32u4 16MHz/5V but 3.3v pin)
+- Probably all boards based on ATmega328P such IoT-MCU LoRa Radio Node for instance
+- Adafruit Feather32u4 and FeatherM0
+- Ideetron Nexus (which is an ATmega328P at 3.3v, select as Arduino Mini in IDE)
 - Teensy LC/31/32/35/36
-- Ideetron Nexus (which is an ATmega328P at 3.3v, select as Arduino Mini in IDE)
-- Adafruit Feather32u4 and FeatherM0
 - Expressif ESP8266 (only the **`Arduino_LoRa_Simple_temp`** has been modified to support the ESP8266)
 - Expressif ESP32 (tested but support is not integrated into library, so you need to change the CS pin according to your board model)